Introduction to PostgreSQL Primary Key

 Advantages of using Primary Key in PostgreSQL

-- The PostgreSQL PRIMARY KEY helps us to search records quickly as index is getting used based on the PRIMARY KEY.
+- The PostgreSQL PRIMARY KEY helps us to search records quickly as the index is getting used based on the PRIMARY KEY.

-- By using PostgreSQL PRIMARY KEY we can uniquely identify the table records for an update or delete operation.
+- By using PostgreSQL PRIMARY KEY, we can uniquely identify the table records for an update or delete operation.

 - The PostgreSQL PRIMARY KEY is used to sort the data based on it.

-- By using PostgreSQL PRIMARY KEY we can avoid duplicate row insertion in the table.
+- By using PostgreSQL PRIMARY KEY, we can avoid duplicate row insertion in the table.

 We hope from the above article you have understood how to add, update and remove primary key constraints using CREATE TABLE and ALTER TABLE statements.
-Also with the help of examples and syntax explained in detail.
+Also, with the help of examples and syntax explained in detail.

 This is a guide to PostgreSQL Primary Key.
 Here we discuss an introduction to PostgreSQL Primary Key along with appropriate syntax and respective examples.
 You can also go through our other related articles to learn more –